Krishank/http-request-in-node/README.md

-Node has multiple Native and custom options to make http request not we are going to cove few of them.
+Node has multiple Native and custom options to make http request now we are going to cove few of them.